 It is the responsibility of the Director of User Services to synthesize all IT-related requests and provide feedback, including pricing and product information, to each chair or director.
-It then becomes the chair’s or director’s responsibility to submit “Computer/Technical Enhancement” requests (located in the drop-down list under “Categories”) through the Capital Budget Request Process.
-Each request must be submitted individually and must include the following: a pedagogical justification for the request, the pricing and product information that was provided by the Computer Depot Manager, and finally, the designation of a priority designation within the other requests of the department or program.
+It then becomes the chair’s or director’s responsibility to submit “Computer/Technical Enhancement” requests (located in the drop-down list under “Categories”) through the capital budget request process.
+Each request must be submitted individually and must include the following: a pedagogical justification for the request, the pricing and product information that was provided by the User Services department, and finally, the designation of a priority designation within the other requests of the department or program.

 All Academic Affairs/IT-related capital budget requests should be submitted only by department chairs or program directors and will not be accepted from individuals through IT.
 Examples of such Academic Affairs/IT-related capital budget requests include: